apiaryio/blueprint-markdown-renderer/README.md

 ## Motivation

 While [API Blueprint](https://apiblueprint.org/) syntax is based on Markdown, it doesn't care about the (Markdown) content of description blocks.
-The [reference parser](https://github.com/apiaryio/drafter) actually preserves the source Markdown in the produced AST.
+The [reference parser](https://github.com/apiaryio/drafter) actually preserves the source Markdown in the produced API Elements.

 This library is intended to provide a consistent API for parsing those Markdown blocks.
-Use it to get same defaults and consistent rendering with the rest of JavaScript API Blueprint ecosystem.
+Use it to get the same defaults and consistent rendering with the rest of JavaScript API Blueprint ecosystem.

 To get consistent experience accross languages, this library uses [CommonMark](http://commonmark.org) implementation under its hood.
-Those extensions to default rendering is enabled by default:
+Following extensions to default rendering is enabled by default:

 * TBD